Senate Democrats Gather Votes On Finance Bill

 ROBERTS: And that's losing enormous amounts of ground among Independents.
 And that had the president's own spokesman, Robert Gibbs, warning that the Democrats could lose the House of Representatives.
 Here he is on NBC's "Meet the Press."

-Mr. ROBERT GIBBS (White House Spokesman): I think there's no doubt there are enough seats in play that could cause Republicans to gain control.
+ROBERT GIBBS: I think there's no doubt there are enough seats in play that could cause Republicans to gain control.
 There's no doubt about that.

 ROBERTS: They could be right in the short term.
 It's a tough issue for them in the long term, but the administration has, as you know, filed suit against the Arizona law and says they might file yet another one if that law results in racial profiling.
 So, they're trying to energize the Hispanic vote.